DamilolaAhmadu/ml-agriculture/README.md

 Farmers have various options when it comes to deciding what crops to plant each season.
 Their key objectives is to boost productivity of their crops, taking into consideration different factors.
 One crucial factor that determines crop growths is the condition of the soil in the field, which can be assessed by measuring basic elements such as nitrogen, and potassium level.
 Each crop has an ideal soil condition that ensures optimal growth and maximum yield.

-Some farmers reached out to you as a machine learning expert for assistance in selecting the best crops for their fields.
+Some farmers reached out to you as a machine learning experts for assistance in selecting the best crops for their fields.
 They have provided you with a data set called `soil_measures.csv`, which contains:
 - "N": Nitrogen content ratio in the soil
 - "P": Phosphorous content ratio in the soil
 - "K": Potassium content ratio in the soil